 The Eurovision Song Contest is one of the longest-running televised competitions in the world.
 It is also one of the most watched non-sporting events.
-The contest brings together singers and musicians throughout the European Broadcasting Union, which stretches from Iceland to Russia and Norway to North Africa.
+The contest brings together singers and musicians throughout the European Broadcasting Union (EBU), which stretches from Iceland to Russia and Norway to North Africa.
 Each member country submits a song to be performed live.
-Then, other countries award points to determine the most popular act in the competition, with the points allocated based on a domestic telephone vote and a jury panel.
+Then, other countries award points to determine the most popular act.
 Well over 100 million viewers worldwide generally tune into the annual contest.
 DW's Eurovision content is collated on this page.